Tell us about your career journey so far, and why you set up Peek & Poke?

 This is a weak answer but, err… all of it?

-Seriously though, like any business our day-to-day work has its ups and downs.
+Like any business our day-to-day work has its ups and downs.
 There’s always a bit of an emotional roller coaster within any creative project life-cycle, in that it starts off being exciting, gets a bit difficult and tiring in the middle, becomes stressful towards the end as launch date approaches, then finishes in joy (or relief) once it goes live.

 <cliché>I’m proud to say that I get to work with a team of fun, clever people on projects we enjoy.
 It’s not very hard to get up to that in the morning.</cliché>